Adding and parameterizing components

 Adding a new component

-A new component can be added in edit mode using the component palette located on the left side.
-To do this, drag the selected component from the palette and drop it in the appropriate place on the form.
+A new component can be added in edit mode using the components palette located on the left.
+To do this, drag the selected component from the palette and drop it in the desired place on the form.

 Edit mode and moving a component

-To comfortably move components across the form workspace it is worth enabling the layout grid mode with the button Layout grid located in the lower left corner of the form.
-After clicking it, a grid will appear on the form that facilitates positioning and resizing components (Layout grid / theme).
+To comfortably move components around the form area, it is worth enabling the layout grid mode with the button Layout grid located in the lower left corner of the form.
+After clicking it, a grid will appear on the form to help place and resize components (Layout grid / theme).

-• green: indicates a valid spot for the inserted component,
+• green: indicates a valid place for the component being inserted,

-• red: invalid spot (e.g., trying to place one component on top of another or place a component inside an embedded composite component or radio group).
+• red: invalid place (e.g., trying to place one component on top of another or place a component inside an embedded composite component or a radio group).

-If you want to drop a component in a new line, hover over the space between components.
+If you want to drop a component on a new line, hover over the space between components.
 That space will expand, making it easier to drop the component.

 After moving the last component from a given row, that row will be removed automatically.